 What's happened

 Major tech companies, including Microsoft and Amazon, are increasingly investing in nuclear energy to meet rising electricity demands driven by artificial intelligence.
 This shift comes as traditional renewable sources struggle to provide sufficient power, prompting a reevaluation of energy strategies across the industry.
-The UK is also advancing battery storage projects to support its renewable energy goals.
+Meanwhile, a new battery storage facility in Scotland has been approved to support renewable energy efforts.

 What's behind the headline?

-- Microsoft’s partnership with Constellation Energy to restart the Three Mile Island nuclear plant exemplifies this shift.
+- Nuclear Energy's Resurgence: Tech companies are pivoting towards nuclear energy as a reliable power source.
+Microsoft’s partnership with Constellation Energy to restart the Three Mile Island plant exemplifies this trend.

 What the papers say